Boka-Krista/Healthy-warming-soups/README.md

 All the fonts I chose I've got inspiration from w3schools website, where before choosing I could test it on how it would look like.
 Here is the used link: https://www.w3schools.com/cssref/playdemo.php?filename=playcss_font-family .

+For home page I have used font Courier New.
+About page is done using monospace.
+Borsch page is done with Georgia.
+Split peas soup page is in Verdana.
+Souerkraut soup is also done in Verdana.
+Thank you notification is done in Segoe UI.